ScribeAegis/ScribeAegis/README.md

 # ScribeAegis

-## 9 to 5 by day, on the keys by night

 ### Hey there, I'm Jason! 👋
 I enjoy building solutions and continuously learning about the latest tech to improve digital security.